-- 1. All ladders used on site be Grade 1 (250 lb. capacity) or Grade 1A (300 lb. capacity). - 2.
-Ladders be inspected prior to each use.
-Damaged ladders be taken out of service. - 3.
-Fiberglass ladders, which are not good conductors, be used for work in proximity to energized electrical equipment.
+General - All ladders used on site to be Grade 1 (250 lb. capacity) or Grade 1A (300 lb. capacity)

+- 1. Ladders need to be inspected prior to each use.
+Damaged ladders need to be taken out of service - 2.
+Fiberglass ladders, which are not good conductors, shall be used for work in proximity to energized electrical equipment.
 Wooden ladders are not recommended as they are usually reinforced with wire on the rails and can be conductive when wet.
-Aluminum ladders not be used in proximity to energized electrical equipment. - 4.
-All extension ladders be tied off at the top.
-Another worker hold ladder until tie-off is complete. - 5.
-Anyone working on extension ladders more than 3 meters (10 feet) in elevation wear full body harnesses tied to a substantial structure other than the ladder.
-When working on a ladder the body not be extended in a manner that allows the belt buckle to pass beyond the rails.
+Aluminum ladders shall not be used in proximity to energize electrical equipment - 3.
+All extension ladders shall be tied off at the top.
+Another worker shall hold ladder until tie-off is complete - 4.
+Anyone working on extension ladders more than 3 meters (10 feet) in elevation shall wear full body harnesses tied to a substantial structure other than the ladder.
+When working on a ladder the body shall not be extended in a manner that allows the belt buckle to pass beyond the rails.
 NOTE: Ladders are not a substitute for safe work platforms.
-The primary purpose of ladders is for access/egress. - 6.
-Ladders be placed on a solid base. - 7.
-Ladders extend a minimum of 1 meter (3 feet) over the top of a platform or landing. - 8.
+The primary purpose of ladders is for access/egress - 5.
+Ladders need to be placed on a solid base - 6.
+Ladders need to extend a minimum of 1 meter (3 feet) above the top of a platform or landing - 7.
 Always maintain a 3-point contact and face the ladder when climbing up or down.
 Do not carry tools or materials in your hands when climbing a ladder.
-Use a rope or a canvas bucket for hoisting/lowering tools or materials. - 9.
+Use a rope or a canvas bucket for hoisting/lowering tools or materials - 8.
 Do not stand on the top two rungs of any step ladder.
-On a step ladder the cap is not considered a rung. - 10.
-Ladders not be placed near doorways, roadways, or equipment access routes, unless the door or access route is made temporarily inoperative, and signs are posted.
-Materials not be placed in proximity to the base or landing of any ladder. - 11.
-Keep boots clean of mud, grease or other slippery materials that could cause loss of footing. - 12.
-Extension ladder be set up with a ratio of 1 Horizontal to 4 Vertical (i.e., 3 feet out at base for a 12-foot rise). - 13.
-Do not climb higher than the fourth rung from the top of any extension ladder. - 14.
+On a step ladder the cap is not considered a rung - 9.
+Ladders shall not be placed near doorways, roadways, or equipment access routes, unless the door or access route is made temporarily inoperative, and signs are posted.
+Materials shall not be placed in proximity to the base or landing of any ladder. - 10.
+Keep boots clean of mud, grease or other slippery materials that could cause loss of footing. - 11.
+Extension ladder to be set up with a ratio of 1 Horizontal to 4 Vertical (i.e. 3 feet out at base for a 12-foot rise). - 12.
+Do not climb higher than the fourth rung from the top of any extension ladder. - 13.
 Do not overextend the extension ladder.
-Maintain the minimum overlap at sections as indicated on the ladder. - 15.
-Have a second person hold the ladder while securing the top of the extension ladder. - 16.
-Raise and lower all extension ladders from the ground and ensure that the ladder locks are engaged. - 17.
-Do not use any ladder if you have a physical condition that will cause you to lose your balance or are using medication that will cause dizziness, vertigo or to tire easily
+Maintain the minimum overlap at sections as indicated on the ladder label. - 14.
+Have a second person hold the ladder while securing the top of the extension ladder. - 15.
+Raise and lower all extension ladders from the ground and ensure that the ladder locks are engaged. - 16.
+Do not use any ladder if you have a physical condition that will cause you to lose your balance or are using medication that will cause dizziness, vertigo, or tire easily.

-Ladders (Extension)
+SAFE WORK PRACTICES Ladders (Extension)